SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: More Empirical Analyses

 \subsection{On Loss Functions}

 In Figure~\ref{fig:appendix_losstype}, we analyze the impact of various loss functions on aligning predictions between individual models and the merged model.
-When training only the coefficients, distance-based losses (\eg., L1, Smooth-L1, L2, and Cosine) demonstrate relatively lower performance compared to distribution-based losses (\eg., KL-divergence, JS-divergence, cross-entropy, and entropy).
+By default, we employ cross-entropy with hard one-hot pseudo-labels in our main experiments for simplicity, while a soft-target KL-divergence variant yields comparable performance.When training only the coefficients, distance-based losses (\eg., L1, Smooth-L1, L2, and Cosine) demonstrate relatively lower performance compared to distribution-based losses (\eg., KL-divergence, JS-divergence, cross-entropy, and entropy).
 In contrast, when both the classifier and coefficients are trained jointly, most loss functions achieve strong performance under our method.
 However, entropy minimization, as explored in previous works~\citep{WeMoE_2024_ICML, Adamerging_2024_ICLR}, leads to a significant decline in performance during joint training.

 Notably, in Table~\ref{tab:appendix_combined}, we observe that the entropy loss often fails to provide gradients in the correct direction due to its divergence from the ground truth (GT)-based loss.
 The table highlights that the cross-entropy loss, in contrast, aligns more closely with the GT, resulting in more accurate gradient directions.
 This highlights the importance of incorporating label information for guiding classifier training in the merged model.